IFRCGo/ecv-toolkit/app/_disease/disease-08_en.md

 ### Transmission

-- Coughing, sneezing or close personal contact (infected droplets in the air are breathed in by another person).
+- Coughing, sneezing or close personal contact (infected droplets in the air are breathed in by another person)
-- Direct contact with infected nose or throat mucus.
+- Direct contact with infected nose or throat mucous

 ### Symptoms